 Add southern flair to your meal by having some deep-fried oysters.
-Best paired with tartar sauce, lemon juice, or hot sauce, these oysters will melt in your mouth and definitely make you crave for more.
+Best paired with tartar sauce, lemon juice, or hot sauce, these oysters will melt in your mouth and make you crave more.

 For a quick and easy oyster recipe, go with a simple oyster stew.
 You can never go wrong with one of the most popular seafood stews.